syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 {% endhighlight %}

-> _**Note In this example, “WebApplication2” indicates the name of the project and “OlapChartService” indicates the name of the WCF service created.**_
+> _**Note: In this example, “WebApplication2” indicates the name of the project and “OlapChartService” indicates the name of the WCF service created.**_